-The employee tried to call her several times as he drove to the airport with her bags.
+The employee tried to call her several times while he drove to the airport with her bags.

 When the customer did not answer after he got to the airport, he had the airport page her to let her know he had her bags.

-That is just one of the many stories associated with Nordstrom – one of America’s most customer oriented retailer.
+What you’ve just read is merely one of countless heroic customer service stories associated with Nordstrom – America’s most customer oriented retailer.

 First established in 1901 as a small shoe retailer by a Swedish born immigrant, Nordstrom has grown over the years to become one of the leading names in fashion and apparel retail in America.

 Today, Nordstrom operates a total of 109 full-line department stores, 56 Nordstrom Rack clearance stores, two Jeffrey Boutiques and two Last Chance final clearance stores.

 With a presence in 28 different states in the US, the Seattle-based hires 52,000 employees around the world and generates an annual sales of some $8.6 billion a year.

 Famed for its legendary customer service, Nordstrom has only one rule for its employees:

 “…Our number one goal is to provide outstanding customer service.
 Set both your personal and professional goals high.